joelouthan/Theologicus/src/confession-1689/1689-22-6-i-exalt-thee.md

 ## The Text

->John 4:21-26 (CSB) Jesus told her, “Believe me, woman, an hour is coming when you will worship the Father neither on this mountain nor in Jerusalem.
+>John 4:21-26 Jesus told her, “Believe me, woman, an hour is coming when you will worship the Father neither on this mountain nor in Jerusalem.
 You Samaritans worship what you do not know.
 We worship what we do know, because salvation is from the Jews.
 But an hour is coming, and is now here, when the true worshipers will worship the Father in Spirit and in truth.
 Yes, the Father wants such people to worship him.
 God is spirit, and those who worship him must worship in Spirit and in truth.”
 >
 >The woman said to him, “I know that the Messiah is coming” (who is called Christ).
 “When he comes, he will explain everything to us.”
 >